Hong Kong Street Food Guide

 Yan Wo Tofu Factory

-Yan Wo Tofu Factory has few tables and chairs to accommodate people who want to grab a serving of their famous beancurd pudding.
+Yan Wo Tofu Factory has a few tables and chairs to accommodate people who want to grab a serving of their famous beancurd pudding.
 Their Soya bean curd pudding is served beautifully without any sweetener, but they also offer unrefined sugar as a condiment.

 Traditional Herbal Tea Shop

 Our light meal of soya bean curd pudding was followed by another walk along the lively streets of Mongkok.
-This time, we passed by the fish market, where crabs, live and frozen fish, and shellfishes, were put on display.
+This time, we passed by the fish market, where crabs, live and frozen fish, and shellfishes were put on display.
 Right at the corner was a shop that sells Chinese herbal tea, which also happened to be our next destination.

 Sher Wong Yip Snake Shop